dabihdevs/samurai-quest/README.md

 - the player and the enemies flicker when hit
 - the enemy vanishes in smoke when its health goes to 0

+## Latest updates
+- the player can cast a healing spell (with animation) that increases the helth bar by consuming energy from the energy bar
+- the energy bar slowly recovers

 I'm using the pygame package and the map-creator software Tiled.
 The tileset, characters and fonts I used I've taken from NinjaAdventure by Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack